mooch443/trex/docs/run.rst

 Parameters are either changed directly as part of the command-line (using ``-PARAMETER VALUE``), in settings files or from within the graphical user interface (or magically).
 Settings files are called [VIDEONAME].settings, and located either in the same folder as the video, or in the output folder (``~/Videos`` by default, or set using the command-line option ``-d /folder/path``).
 These settings files are automatically loaded along with the video.
 Settings that were changed by command-line parameters can be saved by pressing ``menu -> save config``.

 Command-line parameters always override settings files.

+If you know the number of individuals, specify before you do the tracking (using the parameter ``track_max_individuals``).

+If you have more than 200 individuals and they are always in very close proximity to each other (or you get a lot of warnings), the tree-based matching method might be in trouble (combinatorically speaking).
+Consider changing your matching algorithm (``match_mode``) to ``approximate`` or ``hungarian``.
+These algorithms have down-sides to them, but they do scale better for many individuals.
+If you need something trustworthy: ``hungarian`` is the well-known Hungarian algorithm (https://en.wikipedia.org/wiki/Hungarian_algorithm)!

 Running TGrabs
 --------------